 Step 3.
 Mapping up the stages in the sales pipeline

 Once you have outlined the stages in the sales pipeline, it is time to start mapping up the data.
-While people do make use of simple tools like an excel sheet to map the pipeline, using a sales CRM is recommended for getting the complete view of the entire sales pipeline at a glance.
+While people do make use of simple tools like an excel sheet to map the pipeline, using a sales CRM like an Insightly alternative or alternative to Zoho CRM, HubSpot CRM or Pipedrive is recommended for getting the complete view of the entire sales pipeline at a glance.

 Step 4.
-Identify and refine the key metrics on the basis of the sales pipeline
+Identify the key metrics on the basis of the sales pipeline

-Tracking the pipeline metrics not only help in better managing the sales pipeline, they also help in forecasting accurate sales revenue and give a accurate insight into the performance of your sales teams.
+Tracking the pipeline metrics not only help in better managing the sales pipeline, they also help in forecasting accurate sales revenue and give an accurate insight into the performance of your sales teams.

 Some of the key metrics that should be tracked based on the pipeline data are,